JeetKumarRamnani/Full-Stack-Web-Dev-Batch-1/18-Class 18 - CSS Intermediate 2/Css-Intermediate-2.md

 ## CSS Intermediate Lecture 2: Texts, Fonts,Overflow, Icons, Pseudo-classes, and Links

 ### Topics Covered:
-My apologies for missing the topic of "Overflow" in the initial content.
-Let's add it to both the topics covered and explanations:

-### Topics Covered:

 1. **Text Properties**
     - **Font Size**: Adjusting the size of text content.